What causes these accidents?

 Most accidents that happen in construction sites could have been avoided if the general contractor and all subcontractors had a moral and economic commitment to create a safe construction site.

-To prevent site accidents, contractors must do the following:
+To prevent site accidents, developers must do the following:

 1.)
 Use the right quality and quantity of materials for their projects.
 Study shows that 95 per cent of buildings that collapse are built using sub-standard building materials.